The Suncoast for Foodies

 Suncoast via Public Bus

 One of the most affordable ways to get to the Suncoast is by express bus.
-Express buses run between Lautoka and Suva via the Kings Road with bus services such as Sunbeam and Akbar Buses.
-Prices are FJ$5-$25 per person depending on how far you are going.
+Express buses run between Lautoka and Suva via the Kings Road.
+Prices are approximately FJ$5-$25 per person depending on how far you are going.
 Buses between Nadi Airport and Lautoka are also readily available, where more information can be found at 6 Ways to Get to Nadi (& Get Around Nadi).

 Suncoast via Airport Transfer Service

 Head straight to your chosen Suncoast resort by travelling via a transfer service.
-Companies such as Pehicle and PVV Tours have a wide range of vehicles to transfer you from Nadi Airport all the way to your chosen Suncoast accommodation.
-Prices range from FJ$220-$300 for private vehicle transfers.
+Companies have a wide range of vehicles to transfer you from Nadi Airport all the way to your chosen Suncoast accommodation.
+Prices range from FJ$220-$300 for private vehicle transfers – find out more in our Suncoast Transport Guide.

 Suncoast via Car Rental